sanity-io/import/README.md

   skipCrossDatasetReferences: false,

   /**
-   * Whether or not to import system documents (like permissions and custom retention).
-This
+   * Whether or not to import system documents (like permissions, custom retention, and content releases).
-   * is usually not necessary, and may cause conflicts if the target dataset
+   * This is usually not necessary, and may cause conflicts if the target dataset
    * already contains these documents.
 On a new dataset, it is recommended that roles are re-created
    * manually, and that any custom retention policies are re-created manually.
    *